 All rooms are furnished, centrally heated and vary in size and outlook.
 Rooms are study-bedrooms and many offer en-suite facilities.
 There are no shared rooms.

 All rooms have access to kitchen facilities.
 Students will require their own pillows, duvets and bed linen.
 It is possible for students to hire bed linen by contacting the Housekeeping Office.

 The majority of College accommodation for postgraduates is located on the main College site, with rooms in the Singer Building, Battcock Lodge, Regent Street, and in houses on Lensfield Road.
 There are also six rooms in the Boathouse.

-Accommodation for first year postgraduate students is allocated by the Accommodation Office.
+Accommodation for first year postgraduate students is allocated by the Accommodation Office, subject to availability and is not guaranteed.
 An accommodation ballot is held for College accommodation for students in their second and subsequent years.

 Couple and family accommodation

 The College has very limited accommodation for couples, and for this reason we cannot guarantee a flat will be available during your course of study.
 If you would like to request accommodation as a couple, please make this clear on your Accommodation Form which must be returned to the Accommodation Officer as soon as possible.